yasserragab79/Yummy/README.md

 Yummy is a food website is created by using

-.
-HTML
+ HTML,
-.
-CSS
+ CSS,
-.
-JS
+ JS,
-. jQuery
+ jQuery,
-.
-Free food API
+ Free food API,
-. animate.js library
+ animate.js library,
-. realtime validation with regex
+ realtime validation with regex